santos95/DockerDev/Kubernetes/Example2/notes.md

 ###### to specify how the service will expose the pods - in the imperative
 ###### we define the port and the type (loadBalancer, NodePort...)
-###### ports - we can list a list of ports to expose - we define the protocol, the port that we want to expose (machine port) and the port inside the container (map the external with the interla port)
+###### ports - we can list a list of ports to expose - we define the protocol, the port that we want to expose (machine port) and the port inside the container (map the external with the internal port)

 ###### type - we specify how the service will expose the pods #
 ###### ClusterIP - default - internally expose ip - accessible inside only